 What is Domestic Abuse?

-Domestic abuse happens when one person tries to control and assert power over their partner in an intimate relationship.
-It includes physical abuse, emotional abuse, financial abuse or sexual abuse.
+Domestic abuse happens when the abuser controls and asserts power over their partner in an intimate relationship.
+It includes physical abuse, emotional abuse, financial abuse and/or sexual abuse.

 What is physical abuse?

-Physical abuse is the use of physical force against someone in a way that injures or endangers that person.
+Physical abuse is the use of physical force against someone in a way that injures or threatens the safety of that person.
 Physical assault is a crime, whether it occurs inside or outside of the family.
-The Gardai have the power and authority to protect you from physical attack.

 What is emotional abuse?